Cyber Resilience

 How we score CVE risk

-The Risk Priority number on each CVE page is a single 0–100 score that combines three independent signals: how severe the flaw is (CVSS), how likely it is to be exploited (EPSS), and whether it is already being exploited in the wild (CISA KEV).
+The Risk Priority number on each CVE page is a single 0–100 score that answers one question: how urgently should I act on this?
+It combines how likely the flaw is to be exploited (EPSS, and whether it is already exploited — CISA KEV), how easy it is to reach (from the CVSS vector: network vs. local, whether it needs privileges or user interaction), and how much damage it does (from the CVSS vector: the confidentiality, integrity and availability impact).
 It is a triage aid, not a substitute for your own environmental context.

 The formula